SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 > **Note 3:** In a Kit clip, if you press and hold an audition pad and turn the vertical encoder, you can quickly scroll through all automation overview's for kit clip's rows

-- enable you to quickly access the Automation Editor for any automatable parameter by pressing any of the pads that are illuminated
+- enable you to quickly access the Automation Editor for any automatable parameter by pressing any of the pads that are illuminated or by turning select
 - enable you to clear all automations using the current combo of pressing down on Horizontal Encoder at the same time as pressing the Back button (note: for kit clip the behaviour will operate differently than usual: with affect entire enabled you will only clear all kit level automations. with affect entire disabled it will clear all kit row level automations).

 > **Note:** When automations are cleared, Parameters are reset to the current value in the Sound Editor.
 E.g. if an automation playing back and you deleted it mid playback, the parameter value would be set to the last played back value.
 Or if you just edited the automation by pressing on the grid, the last value would be the value corresponding to the last pad you pressed.